Last updated: June 11, 2026

 Rest Defense (Attacking While Defending)

-The most underrated aspect of City’s attack is their defense.
-This is Rest Defense.
-It sounds contradictory, but in Guardiola’s system, you are never more focused on defending than when you have the ball in the opponent’s box.
-This is Rest Defense.
+The most underrated aspect of City’s attack is their defence.
+In Guardiola’s system, you are never more focused on defending than when you have the ball in the opponent’s box.
+This is rest defence: the structural insurance policy that makes everything else possible.

 As City suffocates the opponent in the final third, they typically adopt a 3-2 or 2-3 shape at the back to “lock” the exit routes.
 However, in late 2025 and into 2026, we’ve seen Pep evolve this into a hyper-aggressive 3-1-6 during sustained sieges.